The Satanic Verses controversy: On Islamic grounds

 In addition to criticism of the death sentence on the basis of human rights, the sentence was also criticised on Islamic grounds.
 According to Bernard Lewis, a death warrant without trial, defence and other legal aspects of sharia violates Islamic jurisprudence.
 In Islamic fiqh, apostasy by a mentally sound adult male is a capital crime.
 For Lewis, fiqh also "lays down procedures according to which a person accused of an offense is to be brought to trial, confronted with his accuser, and given the opportunity to defend himself."
-Lewis added that "[a] judge will then give a verdict and if he finds the accused guilty, pronounce sentence", and that "[e]ven the most rigorous and extreme of the classical jurist only require a Muslim to kill anyone who insults the Prophet in his hearing and in his presence.
+Lewis added that "[a] judge will then give a verdict and if he finds the accused guilty, pronounce sentence", and that "[e]ven the most rigorous and extreme of the classical jurists only require a Muslim to kill anyone who insults the Prophet in his hearing and in his presence.
 They say nothing about a hired killing for a reported insult in a distant country."

 Other Islamic scholars outside Iran took issue with the fact that the sentence was not passed by an Islamic court, or that it did not limit its "jurisdiction only [to] countries under Islamic law".
 Muhammad Hussam al Din, a theologian at Al-Azhar University, argued "Blood must not be shed except after a trial [when the accused has been] given a chance to defend himself and repent".
 Abdallah al-Mushidd, head of Azhar's Fatwā Council stated "We must try the author in a legal fashion as Islam does not accept killing as a legal instrument".

-The Islamic Jurisprudence Academy in Mecca urged that Rushdie be tried, and if found guilty, be given a chance to repent, (p.
-93) and Ayatollah Mehdi Rohani, head of the Shi'i community in Europe and a cousin of Khomeini, criticised Khomeini for 'respect[ing] neither international law nor that of Islam.'
+The Islamic Jurisprudence Academy in Mecca urged that Rushdie be tried, and if found guilty, be given a chance to repent (p.
+93), and Ayatollah Mehdi Rohani, head of the Shi'i community in Europe and a cousin of Khomeini, criticised Khomeini for 'respecting neither international law nor that of Islam.'
 There was also criticism of the fatwa issued against Rushdie's publishers.
 According to Daniel Pipes, the Sharia "clearly establishes that disseminating false information is not the same as expressing it.
 'Transmitting blasphemy is not blasphemy' (naql al-kufr laysa kufr)."
 In addition, the publishers were not Muslim and so could not be "sentenced under the Islamic laws of apostasy".
 If there was another legal justification for sentencing them to death, "Khomeini failed to provide" it.

 Iran's response to calls for a trial was to denounce its Islamic proponents as "deceitful".
 President Khomeini accused them of attempting to use religious law as "a flag under which they can crush revolutionary Islam".